ncla/LoungeDestroyer/THEMES.md

     </tr>
     <tr>
       <td>bg</td>
-      <td>Overwrites the default background image used in carousel.
-Must be absolute URL to new image, or link relative to <code>options.html</code>. <code>$dir</code> will be replaced by the folder path in local themes.
-Suggested size is 960x540. <em>Required</em> for remote themes</td>
+      <td><em>Required</em> - Absolute URL to the image displayed as background in the theme carousel on the options page.
+Suggested size is 960x540.</td>
     </tr>
     <tr>
       <td>icon</td>
-      <td>Overwrites the default icon image used in carousel.
-Must be absolute URL to new image, or link relative to <code>options.html</code>. <code>$dir</code> will be replaced by the folder path in local themes.
+      <td>Absolute URL to the image displayed as icon in the theme carousel on the options page.
 Suggested size is 50x50.
 Icon images are optional.</td>
     </tr>
     <tr>
       <td>css</td>
-      <td>Overwrites the default CSS injected into page.
-Must be absolute URL to new CSS. <em>Required</em> for remote themes.</td>
+      <td><em>Required</em> - Absolute URL to the CSS injected into the page.
+Must allow cross-origin `GET` requests.</td>
     </tr>
     <tr>
       <td>name</td>
-      <td><em>Required</em> for remote themes.
-Not used for local themes.
-Shorthand name of theme, used internally.
+      <td><em>Required</em> - Shorthand name of theme, used internally.
 Must be valid Javascript variable name.</td>
     </tr>
     <tr>
       <td>collapsibleColumns</td>